geofflangenderfer/gigMax/README.md

 - \# deliveries/hour heatmap filterable by time of day/day of week

 ## What problem does it solve?
 Using these heatmaps, drivers can decide where/when they want to work in order to maximize their hourly rate.
-Anecdotally, I've earned earned between $10-$20/hour, so there is large variability in earnings and a chance to provide a significant impact to drivers bottom-line:
+Anecdotally, I've earned earned between $10-$20/hour, so there is large variability in earnings and a chance to provide a significant impact to drivers' bottom-lines:

 - potential value provided = +$10/hours * 160 hours/month
 - if I charge $99/month, a full-time driver can potentially increase their earnings by $1,501/month